-All kinds of therapy may be helpful especially after ISF neurofeedback because we rewire the elasticity of the brain and syncronise it to it's optimal levels. we have activated speech when other could not.
-We have calmed them, increased eye contact, put perspectives into their lives
+ISF neurofeedback rewires the elasticity of the brain and syncronized it to optimal levels.
+I have activated speech when others could not.
+We have calmed them, increased eye contact and put perspectives into their lives.

 Kouijzer, M. E. UJ, de Moor, J. M. H., Gerrits, B. J. L., Buitelaar, J. K., & van Schie, H. T. (2009).
 Research in Autism Spectrum Disorders, 3(2), 496–501.